After you pick the perfect cruise line and ship, you will want to start thinking about how you want to spend your days in port.

 A very popular choice for a fun day in most ports is to get a day pass to a resort.

-It is usually simple enough to research a good beach to visit, and then pack a bag with the essentials: beach towels, sunscreen, towels and sunglasses.
+It is usually simple enough to research a good beach to visit, and then pack a bag with the essentials: beach towels, sunscreen, towels, sunglasses, and, of course, your cruise card to return to the ship.

 Plan to return on time